-See "Running the setup wizard after initial installation" on page 63.
+See "Running the setup wizard after initial installation" on page 66.

-- 2 Next to Restore Settings From File, click Browse. - 3 In the dialog box, browse to the backup file and click Open. - 4 Click Restore. - 5 Click one or more of the following options on the Restore Option page:
+- Next to Restore Settings From File, click Browse.
+2 - 3 In the dialog box, browse to the backup file and click Open. - 4 Click Restore. - 5 Click one or more of the following options on the Restore Option page:

-Network, Operating mode, Proxy Check Network, operating mode and proxy configuration to restore from the backup file.
+Network, Operating mode, Proxy

+Check Network, operating mode and proxy configuration to restore from the backup file.

 Uncheck Network, operating mode and proxy configuration not to restore from the backup file and retain the original configuration.

+Central Management

-Central Management Check Central Management to restore the Central Management configuration tab from the backup file.
+Check Central Management to restore the Central Management configuration tab from the backup file.

 Uncheck Central Management not to restore from the backup file and include the original configuration.

-No options selected If none of the options are selected, the following configuration settings are restored: Alerts Appliance Name Servers Email Syslog SNMP Authentication LDAP Time Zone Modules Reputation Client Remediation Security Reports Configuration Blacklist End User Page Policy and Service Whitelist Update Restores all of the items on the Update page.
-Authentication NTLM Authentication Radius Saved Report Scheduled Backup
+No options selected

+If none of the options are selected, the following configuration settings are restored:

+- Alerts

+- Appliance Name

+- Servers

+- Email

+- Syslog

+- SNMP

+- Authentication LDAP

+- Time Zone

+- Modules

+- Reputation

+- Client Remediation

+- Security

+- Reports Configuration

+- Blacklist

+- End User Page

+- Policy and Service

+- Whitelist

+- Update

+- Authentication NTLM

+- Authentication Radius

+- Saved Report

+- Scheduled Backup

 - 6 Click Restore to start the restore process.
-A restore warning message appears. - 7 Click OK to continue the restore process or click Cancel to cancel the restore.
+A restore warning message appears.

+- 7 Click OK to continue the restore process or click Cancel to cancel the restore.

 The restore process message appears at the bottom of Restore Option page.
 The appliance restarts after the restoration process successfully completes.

-8 Select one of the following options:
+In case of a configuration mismatch or any incompatible setting, select one of the following options in the dialog box that Symantec Web Gateway displays:

-ОК Saves the restored setting with accepted errors.
+OK Saves the restored setting with accepted errors.

 Cancel Reverts back to the original settings.

 Reverts back to the original settings if Symantec Web Gateway detects an error during the restoration process.

 When Symantec Web Gateway detects an error, a confirmation dialog lists all of the detected errors.
 You can determine whether to accept the errors and complete the restoration or revert to the original settings.

-9 After the restore is complete, check the settings throughout the Web GUI to ensure that they are appropriate.
+After the restore is complete, check the settings throughout the Web GUI to ensure that they are appropriate.